 The project harnessed the strength of research and the pragmatism of improvement approaches to adapt, test and learn about the FNP programme in England, working with Dartington Service Design Lab and FNP teams in 20 local authority areas.

-The delivery of the programme will become more personalised to the needs of each client.
-This new approach will provide greater freedom to tailor the programme for FNP clients based on assessed need, while continuing to utilise all the knowledge and skills of family nurses.
+The delivery of the programme is more personalised to the needs of each client.
+This new approach provides greater freedom to tailor the programme for FNP clients based on assessed need, while continuing to utilise all the knowledge and skills of family nurses.

-It will involve the introduction of a new tool, the New Mum Star, which is completed collaboratively with clients to identify where the intervention should be focused and to inform the ongoing work with the client.
+It involves the introduction of a new tool, the New Mum Star, which is completed collaboratively with clients to identify where the intervention should be focused and to inform the ongoing work with the client.

 About the ADAPT project